ll-nick/quote-generator/README.md

 # Quote Generator

-Look at random quotes in the [Quote Generator].
+Look at random quotes in the [Quote Generator](https://ll-nick.github.io/quote-generator/).

 This project was built to pass the Free Code Camp front end development libraries curriculum.